CAPTIVE WILDLIFE CRISIS

 To schedule a presentation, please contact us or call, 940-433-5091.

-Although our Texas Sanctuary is not open on a normal basis every day, we do allow "Active Supporters" to visit each month.
+Although our Texas Sanctuary is not open on a normal basis every day, we do allow "Active Supporters" to visit on specific weekends.
 To learn more how you can visit, please follow this link.

 More About The Sanctuary in Keenesburg, CO

 Learn more about The Wild Animal Sanctuary located in Keenesburg, CO.
 See how more than 550 Lions, Tigers, Bears, Wolves and other rescued animals are cared for, while also educating hundreds of thousands of people each year.

 See how you can help support the animals and make a true difference in their lives.
 Follow this link to see the many ways you can get involved.